Infidiom/coding-projects/README.md

-## coding-projects
+## Coding-projects
-#A number of my vast python and other projects for later use (not archived)
+# These are all of my _python_ files; I do not currently use any other languages.